 Pirogue Grille is fancy, if you couldn’t tell from the way they spell “grille”.
 Chef Stuart used to work at Pebble Beach in Florida, the hella famous exclusive golf course.
 Even I’ve heard of Pebble Beach.

-Be warned, the cheapest entree on their menu (chicken breast stuffed with smoked cheddar with an apple slaw garnish) is $23.
+Be warned, the cheapest entree on their menu (chicken breast stuffed with smoked cheddar with an apple slaw garnish) is over $20 at time of writing.
 It’s all obscenely tasty and gourmet.
 If the dinner price tags alarm you, you could always just come here for a supremely classy dessert after dinner at somewhere more affordable (this is a move I’ve perfected after years of being a poor college student but with a taste for the finer things, once in a while).
 You could also get an appetizer, salad, and dessert for the price of one entree.
 The portions aren’t huge, but damn it if Pirogue Grille hasn’t masted the entire concept of quality over quantity.

 Long story short: if you want a VERY NICE dinner in Bismarck, even if that also means VERY EXPENSIVE, come here!

 First of all, I want you to just go to Terra Nomad’s website for a second.
 This place is just so trendy and cool.
 I’m literally intimidated by their home page.
-It’s not open very late—7 PM at the latest, and only til 3 PM on Saturdays.
 It’s more of a lunch/bakery situation, that prides itself on fresh, local ingredients and working with local farmers.
-The menu even tells you which farm some of the dishes are sourced from, which is so rad.
+The menu even tells you which farm some of the dishes are sourced from, which is so cool.
+Another spot that feels trendy in the best way.

 I highly recommend any and all of their “sconewiches”, which are sandwiches made with savory cheesy scones as bread (anywhere between $10-$13).
 Always ask if there’s anything new or special here, since I think creativity with whatever local ingredients they have on hand is kinda Terra Nomad’s whole thing.